kubernetes/kubernetes/docs/getting-started-guides/fedora/fedora_manual_config.md

 **Prepare the hosts:**

-* Install kubernetes on all hosts - fed-{master,node}.
+* Install lmktfy on all hosts - fed-{master,node}.
 This will also pull in etcd and docker.
-This guide has been tested with kubernetes-0.12.0 but should work with later versions too.
+This guide has been tested with lmktfy-0.12.0 but should work with later versions too.
-* The [--enablerepo=update-testing](https://fedoraproject.org/wiki/QA:Updates_Testing) directive in the yum command below will ensure that the most recent Kubernetes version that is scheduled for pre-release will be installed.
-This should be a more recent version than the Fedora "stable" release for Kubernetes that you would get without adding the directive.
+* The [--enablerepo=update-testing](https://fedoraproject.org/wiki/QA:Updates_Testing) directive in the yum command below will ensure that the most recent LMKTFY version that is scheduled for pre-release will be installed.
+This should be a more recent version than the Fedora "stable" release for LMKTFY that you would get without adding the directive.
-* If you want the very latest Kubernetes release [you can download and yum install the RPM directly from Fedora Koji](http://koji.fedoraproject.org/koji/packageinfo?packageID=19202) instead of using the yum install command below.
+* If you want the very latest LMKTFY release [you can download and yum install the RPM directly from Fedora Koji](http://koji.fedoraproject.org/koji/packageinfo?packageID=19202) instead of using the yum install command below.

 ```
-yum -y install --enablerepo=updates-testing kubernetes
+yum -y install --enablerepo=updates-testing lmktfy
 ```

 * Add master and node to /etc/hosts on all machines (not needed if hostnames already in DNS).
 Make sure that communication works between fed-master and fed-node by using a utility such as ping.